The Last Books of 2018

 The Return Journey by Maeve Binchy

-I'm not much of a short story fan, but I love Maeve Binchy's story telling style.
+I'm not much of a short story reader, but I love Maeve Binchy's story telling style.
 Since there won't be any more novels, I thought I'd give this a shot.
 The stories are quite short, tiny snippets of people's lives dealing with a particular situation, sometimes covering a mere few hours and yet each one feeling complete.
 And they are absolutely wonderful.
 The characters are poignantly real and their problems ordinary and familiar, but as always she manages to make them fresh and fascinating.
 It's a small book filled with tiny, delicious slices of life, highly readable and very satisfying.

 "To The North" and "The Princess Saves Herself In This One"